temporalio/cli/docs/workflow/list.md

 ### list

-List Workflow Executions based on a Query
+List Workflow Executions based on a Query.

 **--address**
 host:port for Temporal frontend service